Ashykar/NASSCOM-Semiconductor-Packaging/README.md

 #### Step 8 : Build the mold compound around the die

-Create a rectangular enclosure around the die and wires (5mm x 5mm, 1.2mm thickness)
+Create a rectangular enclosure around the die and wires (5mm x 5mm, 1.2mm thickness) using the procedure followed above

-Position at (-1, -1, -0.1) covering the top side of the substrate.<br><br>
+Position at (-1, -1, -0.1) such that it covers the top side of the substrate.<br><br>

 <img width="1920" height="1020" alt="Lab2_Package modelling_5 1" src="https://github.com/user-attachments/assets/d932f3f2-4784-4346-b618-6de95559ea50" /><br><br>